ashleydavis/Fluent-Behaviour-Tree/README.md

 Behaviour tree nodes return the following status codes:

-- *Success*: Whatever the node was doing has finished and succeeded.
+* *Success*: The node has finished what it was doing and succeeded.
-- *Failure*: Whatever the node was doing has finished, but failed.
+* *Failure*: The node has finished, but failed.
-- *Running*: Whatever the node is doing is still in progress.
+* *Running*: The node is still working on something.

 ## Node Types